-Considering cost effectiveness, all measures adopted for SBT catch monitoring are focused on catching to the first point of sale on domestic or export markets.
-Due to the constraint of current human resources, controlling and monitoring of SBT at market after the first sale has not yet established.
+Considering the cost effectiveness, all measures adopted for SBT monitoring focus on the moment of catching to the first point of sale on domestic or export markets.
+Due to the constraint of current human resources, controlling and monitoring of SBT at market after the first point of sale has not yet established.